sparkutils/quality/docs/getting_started/index.md

 | 4.0.0         | 4.0               | 17.3.dbr_      | 2.13               |

 Fabric 1.3 uses the 3.5.0.oss_ runtime, other Fabric runtimes may run on their equivalent OSS version.

-2.4, 9.1.dbr, 10.4.dbr and 11.3.dbr support is deprecated and will be removed in 0.1.4 version.
-3.1.2 support is replaced by 3.1.3 due to interpreted encoder issues.

 !!! note "Databricks 13.x support"
     13.0 also works on the 12.2.dbr_ build as of 10th May 2023, despite the Spark version difference.